 Remember that these are a guide only, and everyone’s bodies will be different and respond differently to exercise.
 If I have suggested something that doesn’t seem to be working for you, then change it!
 If you’re gaining more muscle than you would like, then reduce your weights and increase your cardio.

-To find out more about the 3 Steps to Lean Legs workout and nutrition program for ectomorphs, click here.
+To find out more about the Lean Legs workout for ectomorphs, click here.

 Read my blog post on how to do weights without getting bulky here.